About shared mailboxes

 External users: You can't give people outside your business (such as people with a Gmail account) access to your shared mailbox.
 If you want to do this, consider creating a group for Outlook instead.
 To learn more, see Create a Microsoft 365 group in the admin center.

-Use with Outlook: In addition to using Outlook on the web from your browser to access shared mailboxes, you can also use the Outlook for iOS app or the Outlook for Android app.
+Use with Outlook for Android and iOS App: In addition to using Outlook on the web from your browser to access shared mailboxes, you can also use the Outlook for iOS app or the Outlook for Android app.
 To learn more, see Add a shared mailbox to Outlook mobile.
 Another option is to create a group for your shared mailbox.
 To learn more, see Compare Groups.

 Encryption: You can't encrypt email sent from a shared mailbox.
 This is because a shared mailbox does not have its own security context (username/password) so it cannot be assigned a key.
 If more than one person is a member, and they send/receive emails they encrypted with their own keys, other members might be able to read the email and others might not, depending which public key the email was encrypted with.